 Part 1: Acknowledgements

-I should like to acknowledge and thank some individuals and institutions who have enabled the original research which this Walter Greenwood web/blog site draws on.
+I should like to acknowledge and thank some individuals and institutions who have enabled the original research which this Walter Greenwood web/blog site draws on and adds to.
 Firstly, I would like to thank Anthony Cond of Liverpool University Press, who, in 2006, commissioned me to write the first book on Walter Greenwood’s famous work Love on the Dole.
 I had already published on the novel, once in an article in 1992 (one of my first publications), and again in a book chapter in 2006, so Anthony did not quite create my interest in Walter Greenwood, but he did create the opportunity for me to explore it to a much higher level (and generously and foresightedly published a book which, in the end, differed somewhat from his original plans).
-I remain very pleased with the support I received from Liverpool University Press and the beautifully designed book which resulted in 2018.
+I remain very pleased with the support I received from Anthony and from Liverpool University Press and the beautifully designed book which resulted in 2018.
 See Home

 Part 2: Referencing System